taurit/Taurit.TodoistTools.CalendarProxy/README.md

 Some examples of calendars you might want to transform before you display it as another overlay on your personal calendar are:

-* Google Calendar
+- Google Calendar
-* Your company's Outlook calendar
+- Your company's Outlook calendar
-* Facebook events calendar
+- Facebook events calendar
-* Meetup calendar
+- Meetup calendar
-* Todoist calendar
+- Todoist calendar

-* ... and all other calendars in the _ics_ format
+- ... and all other calendars in the _ics_ format

 ## Calendar transformations you can use with CalendarProxy

 Currently, you can:

-* Shorten events that overlap the next event on this day
+- Shorten events that overlap the next event on this day
-* Hide all-day events
+- Hide all-day events
-* Predict event duration based on the event title and override the duration based on it (useful with *Todoist*)
+- Predict event duration based on the event title and override the duration based on it (useful with *Todoist*)
-* Remove recognized event duration from the event's title
+- Remove recognized event duration from the event's title
-* Skip tasks containing a particular substring
+- Skip tasks containing a particular substring
-* Hide tasks shorter than (N) minutes
+- Hide tasks shorter than (N) minutes
-* Hide tasks from particular projects (useful with *Todoist*)
+- Hide tasks from particular projects (useful with *Todoist*)
-* Shorten events that are longer than (N) minutes to (M) minutes
+- Shorten events that are longer than (N) minutes to (M) minutes

-## Where to find it?

-An example instance of this service is deployed at [https://calendar.taurit.pl/](https://calendar.taurit.pl/).
-There, you can preview how the filter behaves on a sample calendar and generate proxied URLs for your own calendars.